christodoulos/impetus-backend/README.md

 ## Description

-This project started as the [Digital Twins of Athens](https://atticadt.uwmh.eu/v2) backend application.
-The authors will try to evolve it to the central backend facility of several _UWMH_ frontend applications and utilities.
+This project started as the [Digital Twins of Athens](https://atticadt.uwmh.eu/v2) back-end application.
+The authors will try to evolve it to the central back-end facility of several _UWMH_ front-end applications and utilities.

 ## Installation

-After cloning the repository, setup your MongoDB instance accordingly and install the dependencies.
+After cloning the repository, set up your MongoDB instance accordingly and install the dependencies.

 ```bash
 $ npm install